fscorrupt/awesome-stars/README.md

 ## C

-- [wr/featherframe](https://github.com/wr/featherframe) - Wall-mounted e-paper frame that renders BirdNET-Pi backyard detections as Audubon lithograph plates
+- [wr/featherframe](https://github.com/wr/featherframe) - ESP32 e-paper frame that renders human-made 1800's art prints for the birds detected in your backyard with BirdNET or BirdWeather
 - [manoharc07/DigiFrame](https://github.com/manoharc07/DigiFrame) - A wall frame for a 64×64 HUB75 LED matrix, turning it into a smart clock.
 It shows an NTP clock, live weather, a living ambient scene, looping GIFs, scrolling messages, and themed celebrations on your
 - [romangrigorii/SamsungGear360](https://github.com/romangrigorii/SamsungGear360) - code for streaming + calibrating Gear 360 video
 - [Hades2001/AMSPlusCore](https://github.com/Hades2001/AMSPlusCore) - an AMS core board